NCSIS/ncdpi-state-extracts/README.md

 To be written + need to consult with IDAuto.
 The purpose of this file would be to grab employee emails out of the SIS.
 Not sure what the resulting file would be exactly; likely just UID and email address.
 This would be an addendum to the current SAS jobs for staff.

 As an aside: this is one job that does NOT work well at SAS.
 What if the SIS was the primary source instead of Staff UID?
-I'd love to get this job away from SAS completely simply because it doesn't work + they don't know why.
+I'd love to get this job away from SAS completely simply because it doesn't entirely work + they aren't capable of determining root cause.

 ## Schoolnet Roles